dortania/OpenCore-Install-Guide/ktext.md

 * [OpenUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
   * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on UEFI(Ivy Bridge and newer)](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
 * [HfsPlusLegacy.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlusLegacy.efi)
   * Legacy variant of HfsPlus, used for systems that lack RDRAND instruction support.
-This is generally seen on Ivy Bridge(i3 or Celeron) and older
+This is generally seen on Sandy Bridge and older(as well as low end Ivy Bridge(i3 and Celerons))
   * Don't mix this with HfsPlus.efi, choose one or the other depending on your hardware
 * [PartitionDxe](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/PartitionDxe.efi)
   * Required to boot recovery on OS X 10.7 through 10.9
-  * For Sandy Bridge and older, you'll want to use [PartitionDxeLegacy](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/PartitionDxeLegacy.efi) due to missing RDRAND instruction.
+  * For Sandy Bridge and older(as well as low end Ivy Bridge(i3 and Celerons)), you'll want to use [PartitionDxeLegacy](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/PartitionDxeLegacy.efi) due to missing RDRAND instruction.
   * Not required for OS X 10.10, Yosemite and newer

 These files will go in your Drivers folder in your EFI